iriusrisk/startleft/wiki/Usage.md

 ```
 POST /api/v1/startleft/iac
 Request Body:
     iac_file:                   Required.
-File that contains the IaC File
+File that contains the IaC definition
     iac_type:                   Required.
 Type of the IaC File: CLOUDFORMATION
     id                          Required.
 ID of the new project
     name                        Required.
 Name of the new project